NIRSpec IFU and MIRI MRS Observations of Cassiopeia A

 NIRSpec IFU

 The NIRSpec IFU field of view is 3" × 3".
-This is fairly small compared to the extent of the Cas A FMKs, so we will create a 2 × 2 mini mosaic for the NIRSpec IFU observation of each of the 3 knots, with 10% overlap of mosaic tiles in both mosaic rows and mosaic columns.
+This is fairly small compared to the extent of the Cas A FMKs, so you will want to create a 2 × 2 mini mosaic for the NIRSpec IFU observation of each of the 3 knots, with 10% overlap of mosaic tiles in both mosaic rows and mosaic columns.
 This will produce mosaics of extent comparable to the fields of view of MRS channels 2 and 3 (4" × 5" and 6" × 6", respectively), making for a more favorable comparison to the MRS observations of the FMKs.
-We further group the NIRSpec IFU observations of FMK2 and FMK3 together as a target group in APT.

 Step 5 - Pick a dither pattern